 Our story started on May 20, 2016, when our team met for a 12-hour workshop to tackle the refugee crisis.
 We shared the same perspective: the current isolated solutions needed a more systemic approach.
 The Welcome Card was the concept born out of our human-centered design investigation.
-It is an access tool provided to asylum seekers upon arriving Sweden.
-It responds to the most commonly faced challenges when settling in a new country, by providing access to essential information, such as one’s asylum application, and to public services, such as language classes and public transportation.
+It's a systemic adaptable solution to the current asylum seeking and immigration crises unfolding around the world.
+It responds to the most commonly faced challenges when settling in a new country, by providing access to essential information, such as one’s asylum application and case status, and to available public services, such as language classes, skill-based courses and public transportation.

 Asylum seekers are stuck in waiting, mostly for a decision on their asylum request.
 During this waiting period, they also face many other challenges:

 - Lack of information regarding asylum application status.

 - Dealing with the long waiting times.

 On the other side of this situation are the national migration authority and local municipalities, which face the rising needs to address the situation of integrating asylum seekers and refugees.
 As asylum applications have dramatically increased, the internal workflow within these administrations has been dramatically disrupted and the load of work increased.

 For migration agencies and local authorities, challenges include:

 - Lack of digital communication tools.

 - Ensuring a meaningful waiting time for applicants.